- AdventHealth

 The Commission noted that AdventHealth Littleton demonstrated the qualities of a Magnet culture with its transformational leadership, structural empowerment, exemplary professional practice, and an ongoing commitment to nursing excellence.

-“A Magnet designation is an award that reflects our entire hospital, and I want to thank our nurses for taking the profession so seriously and for doing incredible work every day,” said Rick Dodds, President & CEO of AdventHealth Littleton.
+“A Magnet designation is an award that reflects our entire hospital, and I want to thank our nurses for taking the profession so seriously and for doing incredible work every day,” said Rick Dodds, President and CEO of AdventHealth Littleton.
 “Participating in Magnet is a way of saying we want to be better than average.
 It takes intentionality to be the best, and this designation is a reflection of AdventHealth Littleton’s work to become a preeminent hospital.”

 AdventHealth Littleton is one of only 18 hospitals in Colorado to receive the prestigious Magnet designation.
 Congratulations on this incredible achievement!